soinx0629/vis_dec_neurips/README.md

 —mask_ratio 0.75 \
 —num_epoch 140
 ```
+to pretrain the model by youself.
 do_self_contrast and do_contrast_contrast control whether or not self_contrast and contrast_contrast loss are used.
 self_contrast_loss_weight and cross_contrast_loss_weight denote the weight of self-contrast and cross-contrast loss in the joint loss.

+You can also download our pretrained ckpt from
 ### 3.2 FRL Phase 2

 #### Overview